Jacob-Stevens-Haas/mitosis/README.md

 ## Untracked parameters

-If there are certain parameters that are not worth tracking, e.g. plotting flags that do not change the mathematical results, prepend the argument name with "-".
+If there are certain parameters that are not worth tracking, e.g. plotting flags that do not change the mathematical results, prepend the argument name with "!".
 An example:

 ```
-mitosis project_pkg.exp1 -e -plot=True -p -plot_axes=dense
+mitosis project_pkg.exp1 -e !plot=True -p !plot_axes=dense
 ```

 ## Fast iterations: Debug